Physics Courses

 Course Detail:

-In this two–quarter trigonometry-based course, students are introduced to the concepts of mechanics (kinematics, force, momentum, and energy), thermodynamics (buoyancy, fluid motion, heat energy, engines), electromagnetism (electric fields, electric circuits, magnetic fields, and electromagnetic theory), and wave physics (oscillary systems, sound waves, wave optics, and spectroscopy).
+In this two-term course, students are introduced to the concepts of mechanics (kinematics, force, momentum, and energy), thermodynamics (buoyancy, fluid motion, heat energy, engines), electromagnetism (electric fields, electric circuits, magnetic fields, and electromagnetic theory), and wave physics (oscillatory systems, sound waves, wave optics, and spectroscopy).
 This is taught at a level comparable to university courses.
-Prerequisite: PH090 and MA103.
-Corequisite with PH101H: MA104 or permission of instructor.
+Prerequisites: PH101.

 |